 WORK AHEAD

 - Rehydrate dried mushrooms in 1 ½ cups of scalding water for at least 30 minutes.
-Strain the mushroom rehydrating liquid into a measuring cup and mix (as needed) with broth to make 1 ½ cups.
+Strain the mushroom rehydrating liquid into a measuring cup and mix (as needed) with chicken stock or water to make 1 ½ cups.
 Remove the rehydrated mushrooms and rinse.
 Chop finely.

 - Blanch the green beans by boiling them 3-5 minutes, until still crisp-tender.
 Drain and plunge into a large bowl of ice water.
 When cooled, drain and pat dry with paper towels.